Jaffa Hand in Hand Jaffa School

 Kulna Yachad Elementary School is home to Hand in Hand’s 1st through 6th graders.
 In January of 2018, the city of Jaffa unveiled a new building for Hand in Hand’s elementary school.
 This is a state of the art school building, and has specially-designed features, including additional rooms to allow for small group work.
 This building will be an anchor for shared society and bilingual education in the center of Israel.
 The city named the new building “Kulna Yachad,” which combines the Hebrew and Arabic words for ‘together’.
 Both the name and its bilingual expression beautifully capture the spirit of togetherness and parity that Hand in Hand embodies.

-The school will continue to add one grade each year until it is a full-fledged bilingual elementary school, with the capability of one day expanding all the way through the high school level.
-Over time, as the school continues to grow, we expect that Jaffa will become our flagship school in central Israel, influencing the entire region and amplifying a powerful message to the public of the viability and importance of shared living.
+Now a fully-fledged bilingual elementary school, the Jaffa school has become our flagship school in central Israel, influencing the entire region and amplifying a powerful message to the public of the viability and importance of shared living.

 Each Hand in Hand school is attached to the adult community of parents, staff, and teachers that surrounds it.
 Our Jaffa community is blessed with incredibly engaged role models—parents and friends who participate in our busy schedule of ongoing programs, while also serving as passionate community advocates for bilingual, integrated education in Israel.